 This handbook is designed to help ease your transition into the AEM graduate program.
 It provides helpful information on programs, policies, and logistics in the AEM Department, the University, and the Graduate School.
 In addition, AEM Graduate students should be familiar with the contents of the following University guidelines and resources:

-- One Stop Student Services (Registration, Tuition & Billing and more...)
-One Stop also has a graduation checklist.
+- One Stop Student Services (Registration, Tuition & Billing, etc.)

 - Graduate Assistants Employment Information

-- Graduate School Catalog (including both the general material and that specific to the AEM Program)
+- Graduate School Catalog (including both general material and that specific to the AEM Program)

 - Graduate School Resources for Current Students